gaurangrshah/r2025-fastfeedback/notes.md

 ## Authenticated API Routes with Firebase

-In this section our goal is to lock down our api routes allowing authenticated users access to their own site, and locking access to any other site in the application.
+In this section our goal is to lock down our api routes allowing authenticated users access to ONLY their own sites, and locking access to any other site in the application.